A Story of Romance and Espionage in World War II

 The History in Searching for Gertrude

-The Pearl Harbor Visitors Bureau explains, “During an emergency cabinet meeting called by Roosevelt immediately after the war erupted in Europe, it was agreed that the United States would remain an outside influence unless directly threatened or attacked.”
+The Pearl Harbor Visitors Bureau’s article, “Why Didn’t America Join the War Sooner?” explains, “During an emergency cabinet meeting called by Roosevelt immediately after the war erupted in Europe, it was agreed that the United States would remain an outside influence unless directly threatened or attacked.”
 The Visitor’s Bureau blames a lackluster military, a World War I hangover, and the Great Depression for the United States’ refusal to enter World War II.
 And that very well may be.
 Unfortunately, when I was in grade school, my assumption, based on my history education, was that the United States gets involved in wars that don’t concern us so that people in less privileged countries can enjoy the same freedoms we do.

 Boy did I get that wrong!

-I’m not going to make assumptions about FDR because I’m neither a historian nor a World War II expert, but my point is that as American citizens we have a duty to hold our government accountable for its actions.
+I’m neither a historian nor a World War II expert, but as American citizens we have a duty to hold our government accountable for its actions.
 Blind patriotism isn’t patriotism at all.

 Searching for Gertrude